Bears, Ags out to prove worth in tourney

 Fair point.
 And he might be right.
 Of the three teams, K-State enjoyed the longest in-conference win streak of seven games right in the heart of the conference schedule.
 The run included wins over Nebraska twice, Colorado, Oklahoma, Texas Tech, Iowa State and Missouri.
 A&M went 8-0 against those teams, but it's longest win streak was four games.
 Baylor went 7-1 against those teams, but it's best run was four consecutive wins to end the regular season.

 So while K-State didn't lose for three weeks during the meat of the season and rode the polls to No. 5, A&M and Baylor, while steadily winning, weren't putting together eye-popping streaks and remained relatively stagnant in the polls.
-Those rankings could have a say in NCAA Tournament seeding and that can make the difference in a one-weekend-and-done or a trip to the Sweet 16.
+Those rankings will have a say in NCAA Tournament seeding and that can mean the difference in a one-weekend-and-done or a trip to the Sweet 16.

 "It's all part of the process," A&M coach Mark Turgeon said.
-"I think it takes time, nationally (to gain respect in the polls).
+"I think it takes time, nationally.
 A&M and Baylor were down -- we've been back longer than they have, we're going on five years now, hopefully, in the NCAA Tournament -- but it takes time.
 You can't get caught up in that.
 You always have a chance to earn respect and we have a chance over the next few weeks to do that."

 103.3 FM ESPN PODCASTS